Skip to main content

 Nodenode.resource_typeThe resource type of the node (model, test, seed, snapshot, table)

-Nodenode.databaseFor BigQuery it’s the project name of the project on which you write
+Nodenode.databaseFor BigQuery, this is the project name of the project on which you write

 env_var macroex: env_var(‘username’,‘cloud_run_task’)Any env var available at runtime